kennethsoh/IE-ACHE/README.md

 Output:   192.168.0.4
 ```

 4. Add the service files in 'Services' folder to ```/etc/systemd/system/```.
-Edit the WorkingDirectory and ExecStart values if necessary.
+Edit the Users, WorkingDirectory and ExecStart values if necessary.

 5. Start the services on each machine
 ```